Enhanced Generative Model Evaluation with Clipped Density and Coverage: Implementation details

-For the computation of Clipped Coverage, we take an approach similar to that used in the proof of \cref{lemma:expected_clipped_coverage}: we compute the number of the $k$ closest synthetic samples to a real sample that are contained within its ball.
-This can be computed using only nearest neighbor searches, which is more efficient than searching for the synthetic samples within the ball of the real sample.
+For the computation of Clipped Coverage, we take an approach similar to that used in the proof of \Cref{lemma:expected_clipped_coverage}: we count how many of the $k$-closest synthetic samples to a real sample are contained within its ball.
+This can be computed using only nearest neighbor searches, which is more efficient than searching for all synthetic samples within the ball of each real sample.